ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 # Bluetooth
 https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/Bluetooth
 # Breadboard X1
-An easy breadboard opion.
+An easy breadboard option.
 Simply access the socket directly to wire whatver your heart desires!

 # Breakout
 Simply a breakout of all signals.